An X1800XT in FireGL Suit? Can it play games?

 Performance Notes:

-The Radeon Drivers actually improved the 1% Low figure, albeit bringing the average framerate down at the same time.
+Interestingly, the Radeon drivers actually improved the 1% low figure, though they pulled the average framerate down at the same time.
+It’s a trade‑off, and not one that meaningfully changes the experience.

 Oblivion (2006)